South Africa's Netcare flags decline in first-half profit

-South Africa's Netcare Ltd (NTCJ.J) expects first-half core profit to be down 36% to 38% from a year earlier after a second wave of COVID-19 forced it to suspend elective surgery in favour of necessary and time-sensitive procedures, it said on Thursday.
+JOHANNESBURG (Reuters) - South Africa’s Netcare Ltd expects first-half core profit to be down 36% to 38% from a year earlier after a second wave of COVID-19 forced it to suspend elective surgery in favour of necessary and time-sensitive procedures, it said on Thursday.

 Revenue in the six months to March 31 is expected to be between 5.5% and 6.5% lower, the private hospital group said.